carolinejold/github-networking/README.md

 ## Task & Solution

 * "Build a web service or app that utilises data provided by the Github API"
+* This applicaiton was created and completed in 1 day

 ### What the solution does:
 * This app provides users with the opportunity to easily search GitHub developers based upon their location and the programming language in which they code.*